BeatyChesnut/learnGit/readme.txt

-iiiiiiiiiiiiiiiiiiiiiiiiiii
+what is your name?
+my name is
+iiiiiiiiiiiiiiiiiiiiiiiiii
 i
-Git is a version control system
-Git is free software